 Examine the structure of the sample file and use it to prepare your CSV import file, making sure that the column headings are spelled correctly.

 Verify that the size of your import file does not exceed the limit shown in the message.

 If the import data includes paths to product images, make sure that the image files have been uploaded to the appropriate location.

-The default location on the Magento server is:
+The default location on the Commerce server is:

 If the images reside on an external server, make sure that you have the full URL to the directory that contains the images.

 Step 2: Choose the Import Behavior

 Set Import Behavior to one of the following:

 Add/Update(For products, you can update all fields except SKU through import.)

 To determine what happens when an error is encountered when importing data, choose one of the following: